klumhoef/-docs-index.md/README.md

 "View Grid" features a demonstration of jQuery's grid layout. ftp://katharineumhoefer@sotd.us@ftp.sotd.us/MobileApps/ScreenShots/Grid.png

 "Register" provides a form where the user can enter their name and contact info as well as opt into the newsletter.
-When the form is submitted, an alert informs the user that they will receive a confirmation email.
+When the user clicks the "Submit" button, an alert informs the user that they will receive a confirmation email.
 Input is saved in local storage. ftp://katharineumhoefer@sotd.us@ftp.sotd.us/MobileApps/ScreenShots/Register.png

 "Your Favorites" provides a place for the user to enter their favorite color and animal; when the user clicks the "Submit" button, the page displays a printout of what the user entered.
 Input is saved in web storage.